-U.S. Senate's Grassley sets Saturday deadline for Kavanaugh accuser: New York Times
+Supreme Court nominee Kavanaugh's accuser tentatively agrees to testify on Thursday: media

 The Senate panel must approve Kavanaugh’s confirmation before a vote by the full Senate, where Republicans hold a 51-49 majority.
 Kavanaugh’s confirmation to the lifetime position would be the second of the Trump administration and solidify conservative control of the nation’s top court.

-Ford’s team has sought guarantees of her safety because of death threats.
-Kavanaugh and his wife also had received threats, a senior White House official said.
+Ford has received death threats while Kavanaugh and his wife also have received threats.

-Reporting by Doina Chiacu and Richard Cowan; Additional reporting by Lawrence Hurley, Susan Heavey and Brendan O'Brien; writing by John Whitesides; Editing by G Crosse and Leslie Adler
+Reporting by Doina Chiacu and Richard Cowan; Additional reporting by Lawrence Hurley, Susan Heavey, Brendan O'Brien, Steve Holland and Rich McKay; Writing by John Whitesides; Editing by Bill Trott, Sandra Maler and Muralikumar Anantharaman